Vocelli Pizza

-Vocelli Pizza (formerly Pizza Outlet) is a pizzeria based in Pittsburgh, Pennsylvania.
+Vocelli Pizza (formerly Pizza Outlet) is an American pizzeria based in Pittsburgh, Pennsylvania.
 As of 2022, the chain has stores in Alabama, Maryland, New Jersey, Ohio, Pennsylvania, South Carolina, Virginia, and West Virginia.
 The trade magazine Pizza Today ranked Vocelli Pizza in their Top 100 pizza franchises for 2007, based on its 2006 sales of $55 million.

 History

 Pizza Outlet

 The chain was founded by the Ablak family in Mt.
 Lebanon, Pennsylvania near Pittsburgh in 1988 as Pizza Outlet.
 What was simply a local pizza shop quickly expanded in the Pittsburgh Tri-State region during the 1990s.
 During this time, their slogan was "Delivering Great Taste to Your Door".
 They also briefly used "The Taste that SCREAMS Fresh!" as well before reverting to their old slogan.
 Pizza Outlet was widely regarded as an affordable option for college students on a budget, especially among University of Pittsburgh students in the dorm towers.

-This era is remembered for featuring wrestler Kurt Angle in a commercial featuring two CGI-animated pizza toppings that the chain had been using as mascots at the time wrestling each other on top of a pizza Angle had just ordered.
+This era is remembered for featuring wrestler Kurt Angle in a commercial featuring two animated pizza toppings that the chain had been using as mascots at the time wrestling each other on top of a pizza Angle had just ordered.
 The Rock later poked fun at Angle and the commercial on an episode of WWE Raw is War in Angle's hometown after Angle had established himself in the WWE.